smyte/kafka_store/README.md

 **NOTE**: The `offset-reset` is required for the initial run, but not recommended to be left on in production after that.

 You can also see that the final message `'!'` does not come through immediately.
-The file is closed after "world" because of twenty seconds passed from "hello" to "!", but the final file will only be closed much later if there are no more messages.
-This is because we cannot guarantee Kafka will not send a message with a timestamp <15 seconds after the "!" timestamp ([time is hard](http://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time)).
+The first file is closed after "world" because of twenty seconds elapsed from "hello" to "!", but since there are no more messages the final file is not immediately closed.
+We cannot guarantee Kafka will not send a message with a timestamp <15 seconds after the previous message ([time is hard](http://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time)).

 Eventually if there is no more traffic on the topic it will be closed anyway.
-The current setting waits eight hours to be super safe.
+The current setting waits eight hours to be super safe, but that ensures that topics with no more traffic are committed eventually.

 ## Future work

-We're releasing a product that works as required by us, but we're very aware it won't fulful all (or even most) of potential use cases.
+We're releasing a product that works for our requirements, but we're very aware it won't fulfil all (or even most) of potential use cases.
 Unfortunately as a startup we don't have the time to spare to complete these, but we're happy to review pull requests and work with the community to get required features out the door.

-* Configuration file rather than taking all options via the command line.
+* Using a configuration file rather than taking all options via the command line.
 This will be a pre-requisite for most of the other tasks.
 * Full support for Google Cloud authentication.
 At the moment we're running inside GCE so the default authentication *just works*.
 * Support for S3, Azure, and other long term storage systems.
 * Consuming from mulitple topics on the same instance.
 At the moment we only support a single topic.